jaclu/tmux-packet-loss/README.md

 **Clearing data:** Delete the data folder to reset the database and restart the monitor—an easy way to clear history without touching SQL.

-**Weighted average:** When enabled (default), shows the highest of: last value, avg of last 2–7, or avg of all.
-When disabled, always shows the average of all samples.
+**Reactive mode:** When enabled (default), loss is computed from multiple rolling averages over recent samples (1–7) plus the full-history average, and the highest value is used.
+When disabled, loss is computed as the average of all samples.

 ### Suggested Alert Levels